Do you continually feel stressed when you are with your partner? You may be in a toxic relationship?

 It is normal for relationships to have their ups and downs.
 However, when relationship pain is caused by a pattern of friction and alienation between you and your romantic partner, you might be in a toxic relationship.

-When you take our Toxic Relationship Quiz, you can learn the truth — whether or not you are in a toxic relationship, and if yes, you are in a toxic relationship, you will learn how bad it is.
+When you take our Toxic Relationship Quiz, you can learn the truth — whether or not you are in a toxic relationship, and if you are, you will learn how bad it is.